Hornbill-Docs/servicemanager-config/servicemanager-config/customize/intelligent-capture-designer.md

 # Intelligent Capture Designer
 Intelligent Capture is a graphical workflow tool that provides a simple way to define the capturing of information.
 Intelligent Capture includes several types of forms for collecting information.
-These forms can be added, ordered, and different paths being taken depending on the information being captured.
+These forms can be added, and ordered, and have different paths defined that can be taken depending on the information being captured.

 ## Before you begin
 * Be familiar with using [Configuration](/esp-config/getting-started/using-configuration).